 - 1. 5,000 to 6,000 tons of sand. - 2.
-Approximately 800 tons of salt are maintained on-site in covered salt sheds.
-Usage increased last winter after a number of years of decreases ---due entirely to winter weather conditions.
-In prior years salt usage was lower due to less severe winter weather, improved application and control equipment on more trucks, increased monitoring, supervisor direction on salt application and greater use of a variety of products, matched against the temperature, road condition and precipitation level.
+Approximately 500 tons of salt are maintained on-site in covered salt sheds.
+Usage increased last winter due entirely to winter weather conditions.
+In recent preceding years salt usage has generally been lower due to less severe winter weather, improved application and control equipment on more trucks, increased monitoring, supervisor direction on salt application and greater use of a variety of products, matched against the temperature, road condition and precipitation level.